outworkers/morpheus/README.md

 changed communication protocol and all underlying settings, and all you get now is Postgres features.

 How?
 Quite a lot of fun magic under the hood, have a look throughout our decently documented codebase for more information.
 The beauty of it is that you don't have to care.
-Slick makes it easy to move from one SQL database to the other with less code changes, but
+Slick makes it easy to move from one SQL database to the other with less code changes, but if you're well set on a database you already know and love, it may be counter productive to have to learn about a framework when you could use Morpheus and all you need is IDE auto-completes to get lightning fast development productivity.